-The California Online Community College District (Calbright College) is committed to providing an equal opportunity environment for all learners and employees.
+The California Online Community College District (Calbright College) is committed to providing an equal opportunity environment for all students and employees.
 Calbright shall provide access to its services, classes and programs without regard to national origin, religion, age, gender, gender identity, gender expression, race or ethnicity, color, medical condition, genetic information, ancestry, sexual orientation, marital status, physical or mental disability, pregnancy, or because they are perceived to have one or more of the foregoing characteristics, or based on association with a person or group with one or more of these actual or perceived characteristics.

-All courses, including noncredit courses, shall be conducted without regard to the gender of the adult learner enrolled in the classes.
+All courses, including noncredit courses, shall be conducted without regard to the gender of the adult student enrolled in the classes.
 As defined in the Penal Code, "gender" means sex, and includes a person's gender identity and gender expression.
 "Gender expression" means a person's gender-related appearance and behavior whether or not stereotypically associated with the person's assigned sex at birth.

-Calbright shall not prohibit any adult learner from enrolling in any class or course on the basis of gender or gender expression.
-Academic staff, including but not limited to counselors, instructors and administrators shall not offer program guidance to adult learners which differs on the basis of gender in accordance with the requirements of Title IX of the Education Amendments of 1972, Title VII of the Civil Rights Act of 1964 (as amended by the Equal Employment Opportunity Act of 1972), sections 503 and 504 of the Rehabilitation Act of 1973 and the Rehabilitation Act Amendments of 1974, Executive Order 11246 (as amended by Executive Order 11375), and the Federal Age Discrimination Employment Act of 1967 and the Age Discrimination Employment Act Amendments of 1978 and the Americans with Disabilities Act of 1992.
-The Chief People and Culture Officer is the Title IX Facilitator and the ADA/504 Coordinator and can be reached at (510) 775-3676.
+Calbright shall not prohibit any adult student from enrolling in any class or course on the basis of gender or gender expression.
+Academic staff, including but not limited to counselors, instructors and administrators shall not offer program guidance to adult students which differs on the basis of gender in accordance with the requirements of Title IX of the Education Amendments of 1972, Title VII of the Civil Rights Act of 1964 (as amended by the Equal Employment Opportunity Act of 1972), sections 503 and 504 of the Rehabilitation Act of 1973 and the Rehabilitation Act Amendments of 1974, Executive Order 11246 (as amended by Executive Order 11375), and the Federal Age Discrimination Employment Act of 1967 and the Age Discrimination Employment Act Amendments of 1978 and the Americans with Disabilities Act of 1992.
+The Equity Officer is the Title IX Facilitator and the ADA/504 Coordinator and can be reached at equity@calbright.org.

 The college's policy on complaints of discrimination is included in full below, including the citations to law.
-Individuals seeking additional general information about this policy may contact the Chief People and Culture Officer at hr@calbright.org.
+Individuals seeking additional general information about this policy may contact the Equity Officer at equity@calbright.org.